kareniel/jonathandupre.com/content/xor/library/snake-cipher.md

 9. Use the last past as the seed for the next run
 10. Log the name of the user after each run for audit purposes

-The default seed value is the decimal `0`.
+The default seed value is `11011`.